-Mr. Yan Ping is a Director of the Company and the Chairman of the Board of Directors of Yuchai.
-He is also the President of the 6th Council of the China Internal Combustion Engine Industry Association and the Chairman of the GY Group (a 17.2% shareholder in our company).
+Mr. Yan Ping is a Director of the Company.
+He is also appointed the President of the 6th Council of the China Internal Combustion Engine Industry Association.
+Mr. Yan was Chairman of the Board of Yuchai and Chairman of the GY Group (a 17.2% shareholder of the Company).
 Prior to his above appointments, Mr. Yan held various China-government related positions, including as Deputy Secretary-General of the Yulin Municipal Government, as Director of the Yulin Municipal Development and Reform Commission and as Deputy General Manager of Guangzhou-Shenzhen Railway Co., Ltd. Mr. Yan holds a Bachelor of Engineering Degree from Dalian Railway College and a Master's degree in Statistics from the Dongbei University of Finance and Economics.